SummittDweller/PDFUtils/README.md

 5. **Print PDF** - Print the currently selected PDF or the merged result
 6. **Export to PNG** - Export the current page to a high-resolution PNG image (300 DPI)
 7. **Remove Pages** - Remove individual pages or entire PDFs from the merge list
+8. **Rename from Content** - Intelligently rename PDF files based on content by extracting dates, personal names, and service provider names from the document

 ### Planned Features (Coming Soon)